Diamcor Mining (CVE:DMI) Stock Passes Above Two Hundred Day Moving Average of $0.20

-Diamcor Mining Inc. (CVE:DMI – Get Rating)’s stock price crossed above its two hundred day moving average during trading on Tuesday .
-The stock has a two hundred day moving average of C$0.20 and traded as high as C$0.20.
-Diamcor Mining shares last traded at C$0.20, with a volume of 4,000 shares trading hands.
+Diamcor Mining Inc. (CVE:DMI – Get Rating)’s stock price crossed above its 200-day moving average during trading on Tuesday .
+The stock has a 200-day moving average of C$0.20 and traded as high as C$0.20.
+Diamcor Mining shares last traded at C$0.20, with a volume of 4,000 shares.

-Diamcor Mining (CVE:DMI – Get Rating) last posted its quarterly earnings data on Monday, August 29th.
-The mining company reported C($0.01) earnings per share (EPS) for the quarter.
-The business had revenue of C$0.70 million during the quarter.
-On average, equities analysts predict that Diamcor Mining Inc. will post 0.1 EPS for the current year.
+Diamcor Mining (CVE:DMI – Get Rating) last posted its earnings results on Monday, August 29th.
+The mining company reported C($0.01) earnings per share for the quarter.
+The firm had revenue of C$0.70 million during the quarter.
+As a group, research analysts forecast that Diamcor Mining Inc. will post 0.1 EPS for the current fiscal year.

 Diamcor Mining Inc, a junior mining and exploration company, identifies, acquires, explores for, evaluates, operates, and develops diamond-based resource properties.
 It holds interests in the Krone-Endora at Venetia project that consists of Krone 104MS and Endora 66MS farms covering a combined surface area of approximately 5,888 hectares located in South Africa.